 - Where does the colour of red wine come from?

 - Red wines take their colour from the skins of the grapes which are used to produce the wine.
-To make red wine, the grapes are left for a period in a vat to ferment with the skins.
+To make red wine, the grapes are left for a period in a vat to ferment and macerate with the skins.
 The longer this period lasts, generally the deeper the colour of the resulting wine.

 - What makes a wine dry, medium or sweet?